gosling-lang/gosling.js/docs/design-rational.md

 - Auto-generates readable UIDs
     - e.g., `OHJakQICQD6gTD7skx4EWA` => `view-1-track-2-center-heatmap`
     - This can be helpful in revising the compiled higlass view configs.
-- Easier to determin visual consistency across views and/or tracks
+- Easier to determine visual consistency across views and/or tracks
     - e.g., `consistency: { color: : "shared" }` to use same color for same type
     - e.g., `{ zoomScale: "shared", zoomCenter: "independent" }`
     - e.g., `consistency: { x: "independent" }`: should we support?